avxsynth-testing/avxsynth-wiki/Home.md

 ## What Is AvxSynth?

-AvxSynth is a Linux port of the AviSynth toolkit.
+AvxSynth is a Linux port of the [AviSynth](http://avisynth.org/mediawiki/Main_Page) toolkit.
 The objective of the porting effort was to bring the power of AviSynth into the Linux world.
-In particular, we are interested in AviSynth as a frame server front-end to the encode step of our Media Pipeline.
+In particular, we are interested in AviSynth as a frame server front-end to the encode step of our media pipeline.

 The AvxSynth port was based on the AviSynth 2.5.8 code base, and we are calling this version 4.0, so as to differentiate from the dead AviSynth 3.0 project.